volticks/CTF-Writeups/UIUCTF 21/insecure-seccomp/README.md

 }
 ```

 Whats this then?
-One of the ways you can apply `seccomp` rules to a program is via [eBPF](https://ebpf.io/). eBPF is a relatively new addition to the Linux kernel, and for our purposes provides a programmable way to filter syscalls.
+One of the ways you can apply `seccomp` rules to a program is via BPF.
+BPF is a relatively old feature of the Linux kernel, and for our purposes provides a programmable way to filter syscalls.
 Its alot deeper than that; it has its own JIT compiler in the kernel, and is also used across many projects to provide monitoring and filtering capabilities, but we'll be focusing specifically on syscall filtering.

-Anyway, `seccomp` has `SECCOMP_SET_MODE_FILTER` which we can use to apply eBPF rules the same way we would apply regular rules.
-Since eBPF is JIT compiled in the kernel, it has its own bytecode architecture; each instruction of this arch comes packed into a struct:
+Anyway, `seccomp` has `SECCOMP_SET_MODE_FILTER` which we can use to apply BPF rules the same way we would apply regular rules.
+Since BPF is JIT compiled in the kernel, it has its own bytecode architecture; each instruction of this arch comes packed into a struct:

 ```c
 struct sock_filter {    /* Filter block */